-As your company grows and you start to think about taking advantage of big data consulting services and business intelligence, creating a data warehouse is one of the very first steps to take.
+As your company grows and you start to think about taking advantage of business intelligence services, creating a data warehouse is one of the very first steps to take.
 Data warehouses play a key role in business intelligence, and, therefore, need to be well-thought-out.
 In this article, we are going to bring this question forward.
 We will talk about the data warehouse design principles, and also tackle the agile data warehouse design issue.
 Let’s find out what do you need to know about data warehouse design!

 First things first.
 The data warehouses are immensely important in any company that wants to use business intelligence and big data in order to improve the decision-making process within it, and, thus, speed up its development and growth.
 Although they aren’t on the front line, they play an essential role in the background.
 In fact, without them, business intelligence wouldn’t have been possible!
 But what exactly are data warehouses?
 And how to design a data warehouse?
 You’re about to find that out.